 Even if it is relatively clear that a structured product is not debt, there remains a question as to what the product is, in fact, for tax purposes.
 Although perhaps the most familiar contrast to debt is equity, structured products generally do not contain features emblematic of an equity investment.
 Structured products generally do not provide the investor with any upside or downside economic exposure to the issuer (other than to the issuer's credit risk) or give the investor any governance rights with respect to the issuer.
 Moreover, structured products have a limited term rather than an indefinite one.
 Thus, instruments that are not debt most commonly fall into the broader category of what are known as open transactions.
-Open transactions are transactions where, despite the fact that the taxpayer makes or receives certain upfront payments on the contract (or certain other payments prior to maturity), the taxpayer does not take those payments into account at the time they are received; rather, the total amount of gain or loss with respect to those payments is only calculated when the investment is closed out and final payments are made or received, against which earlier payments are netted to arrive at the total amount of gain or loss.
+Open transactions are transactions where the amount of gain or loss is calculated when the investment is closed out.
 The purchase of a cash-settled option is the quintessential example of an open transaction.
 Because whether the taxpayer recognises an economic gain or loss on the contract depends on whether, and the extent to which, the amount to be received upon disposition, lapse or settlement is in excess of the premium paid, the taxpayer does not recognise a loss at the time it makes a premium payment.
 Rather, the recognition event is deferred until the time that the gain or loss on the investment can be more fully ascertained.

 While the Internal Revenue Code (the Code) and the regulations promulgated thereunder provide rules explicitly addressing the treatment of certain kinds of open transactions (e.g., certain options and swaps), when an instrument cannot be squeezed into one of these rubrics, the character of the gain or loss at maturity or upon a taxable disposition, and the treatment of any coupons paid under the instrument, is often less clear.
 However, the Code provides a general framework for the treatment of gain or loss on the termination of a right or obligation that is 'with respect to property which is . . . a capital asset in the hands of the taxpayer'.
-Under this framework, gain or loss attributable to the cancellation, lapse, expiration or other termination of such a right or obligation is treated as capital gain or loss, and will be long-term capital gain or loss if the instrument was held for more than a year.
+Under this framework, gain or loss attributable to the cancellation, lapse, expiry or other termination of such a right or obligation is treated as capital gain or loss, and will be long-term capital gain or loss if the instrument was held for more than a year.